 KPMG Meijburg & Co., Amsterdam

 Maarten J. C. Merkus is a tax partner at KPMG Meijburg & Co, Amsterdam.
 He graduated in civil law and tax law at the University of Leiden, and has a European tax law degree from the European Fiscal Studies Institute, Rotterdam.
-Since joining KPMG Meijburg & Co., he has practised in the area of international taxation with a focus on M&A /corporate reorganisations and the real estate sector.
-He regularly advises on the structuring of cross border real estate investments and the establishment of real estate investment funds.
+Since joining KPMG Meijburg & Co., Maarten has practiced in the area of international taxation with a focus on M&A /corporate reorganisations and the real estate sector.
+He regularly advises on the structuring of cross-border real estate investments and the establishment of real estate investment funds.
 Among his clients are Dutch, Japanese, UK and US (quoted) property investment groups as well as large privately held Spanish and Swedish property investment groups.
-He also taught commercial law at the University of Leiden.
+Maarten also taught commercial law at the University of Leiden.

 Baker & McKenzie Madrid SLP

 Luis Briones is a tax partner with Baker & McKenzie, Madrid.
 He obtained a degree in law from Deusto University, Bilbao, Spain in 1976.
 He also holds a degree in business sciences from ICAI-ICADE (Madrid, Spain) and has completed the Master of Laws and the International Tax Programme at Harvard University.
 His previous professional posts in Spain include inspector of finances at the Ministry of Finance, and executive adviser for International Tax Affairs to the Secretary of State.
 He has been a member of the Taxpayer Defence Council (Ministry of Economy and Finance).
 A professor since 1981 at several public and private institutions, he has written numerous articles and addressed the subject of taxation at various seminars.

 Gómez-Acebo & Pombo SLP, Barcelona